-The JBL earbuds are suitable for mixed-use and have decent sound quality.
+The JBL earbuds are suitable for mixed-use and have decent and great sound quality.
 These are lightweight, wireless in-ears you can carry around with you.
 They’re also stable enough to be used for casual and sports.

 Their unique shape won’t be comfortable for everyone, and their wireless Bluetooth connection has some reliability issues compared to other wireless in-ears.
 Also, check out our top picks for truly wireless earbuds under $100 and wireless earbuds for running.

 The sound signature is well-balanced.
 We haven’t tried the full JBL frequency range of earbuds, but we can see that this brand is focused on balanced sound reproduction.

 Their headphones are a subsidiary of Harman and follow the Harman curve.
 This creates a balanced sound that is suitable for all audio genres.

 Features packed.
 JBL’s extensive frequency range of wireless earbuds is jam-packed with multi-function button such as music sharing and auto-off timers.
 You can also customize your listening experience with the mobile app, such as controlling noise isolation and tweaking sound signature with the fully parametric eq.

 It is easy to use.
 We found the best JBL headphones to be intuitive and straightforward.
 The majority of the best JBL headphones have a dedicated button to pair Bluetooth with, making it more accessible.

 Comfort is average.
 We haven’t tried all the best JBL wireless headphones, but some have issues with comfort like too tight-fitting or ear cups that don’t fit snugly around the ear canal.

 Plasticky designs.
 Although most JBL earbuds are decently built, the best JBL headphones we tested felt cheap, especially considering their price.
 This is a trade-off many will be happy to make for the price.